 - Set theEnvironmentfiled toCL_CONFIG_USE_NATIVE_DEBUGGER=1

-- For a smooth debug experience, disable kernel optimizations by selectingLinkerand setting thePass additional options to device compilersfield to/Od.
+- To disable kernel optimizations for a smooth debug experience, selectLinkerand set thePass additional options to device compilersfield to/Od.

 - From theDebugmenu, selectStart Debugging.